Work Based and Integrative Studies (WBIS)

 More courses like this:

-For more courses like this one, please see our Chartered Manager Degree Apprenticeships and Management and Leadership or Business Foundation Degree.
+For more courses like this one, please see our Chartered Manager Degree Apprenticeship, which carries significant funding advantages, and Management and Leadership or Business Foundation Degree.

 The modules given below are the latest example of the curriculum available on this degree programme.
 Please note that programme structures and individual modules are subject to change from time to time as part of the University’s commitment to curriculum enhancement.